A. J. Francis: National Wrestling Alliance (2024)

-Second return to WWE (2025–present)

-On the June 3, 2025 episode of NXT, Francis returned to WWE, where he and KC Navarro assisted Trick Williams in retaining his TNA World Championship against Mike Santana.

 Music career

 On October 13, 2017, Francis released a music video on his YouTube channel by the name of Olympic Gold featuring an artist by the name of J-Lew, which would be featured on Francis' debut album "O.T.A" that has made it on ITunes / Apple Music.
 On March 15, 2022, A.J.
 Francis was featuring in a music video by the name of Digits alongside music group Swerve City which has former Hit Row member Isaiah "Swerve" Scott in it.

 On March 6, 2023, Hit Row was partially reunited as a musical group when Francis (aka FRAN¢ / aka Top Dolla), Rich Latta, Swerve Strickland (aka Swerve The Realest / aka Isaiah "Swerve" Scott former member) & Briana Brandy (aka B-Fab) was featured in Monteasy's song "Price Went Up".

-On July 21, 2023, three members of Hit Row by the names of B-Fab, Top Dolla and Ashante "Thee" Adonis released a freestyle single by the name of Barbie Barz.
+On July 21, 2023, Francis, under his Top Dolla ring name, alongside three members of Hit Row B-Fab and Ashante "Thee" Adonis released a freestyle single by the name of Barbie Barz.